tidalcycles/tidalcycles.github.io/_getting_started/installation/index.md

 ( include("SuperDirt"); include("Dirt-Samples"); )
 ~~~~

-Click on the code to make sure the cursor is on this line, then hold down shift and press enter.
-This will include the SuperDirt synthesiser, and a default audio samples to play with.
-It will also take a while to run, but you can move on while it’s running.
+Click on the code to make sure the cursor is on this line, then hold
+down shift and press enter.
+This will include the SuperDirt
+synthesiser, and a default audio samples to play with.
+It will also
+take a while to run, but you can move on to the next step (installing
+the atom plugin) while it’s running.

 After it has completed, you will need to reset SuperCollider, either
 by selecting `Language > recompile Class Library` in the menus, or